Justin-Thomas-Sebastian/OnTheDotHR/README.md

 # OnTheDotHR
-Talent management software for appointment scheduling and deliverables tracking.
-Provides HR personnel and managers tools to plan and oversee employee activities.
-Deliverables tracker viewable by authenticated users, ensuring crystal clear requirements and deadlines.
+Full-stack web application that provides HR personnel and supervisors, tools to plan and oversee employee activities.
+Includes an appointments scheduler and task tracker, ensuring clear requirements and deadlines for all employees.